Gacel0l/AES-ENCRYPTION-DECRYPTION/README.md

 # AES-ENCRYPTION-DECRYPTION
-aes encryption/decryption for text and files
+aes encryption/decryption for text and files python and c++ (for all os)

 python is needed
 pip install -r requirements.txt